scipp/scipp/doc/design.md

   - The view itself can stay valid since it references the variable, not its data.
 - Contrary to the `numpy` behavior, if the owning `Variable` goes out of scope all views should probably become invalid.
   To support views that stay valid we would need to wrap all variables in `Dataset` into a `shared_ptr` and the benefit does not seem to justify this additional complexity at this point.

+### <a name="design-details-supporting-libraries"></a>Supporting libraries

+The core `Dataset` library is intended to be small and generic.
+More specific but very useful functionality would be provided in supporting libraries.
+Potential examples include:

+- Serialization and I/O.
+- Helpers for creating common "standard" datasets, e.g., equivalents to `Workspace2D` or `EventWorkspace`.
+- Helpers for adding an instrument to a dataset.
+- Conversions between workspaces and datasets.
+- Validators.

+There will be many more than these, but they will generally added if needed instead of deciding up-front.

 ## <a name="implementation"></a>Implementation